lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 17.** *He casteth forth his ice like morsels.* The word here translated *"morsels",* means, in most of the places where it occurs in the Bible, *pieces of bread,* exactly the LXXqwmouv;for this very ice, this wintry cold, is profitable to the earth, to fit it for bearing future harvests, and thus it matures the *morsels of bread* which man will yet win from the soil in due season.— *Genebrardus, in Neale and Littledale.*

 **Verse 17.** *Morsels.
 Or, crumbs.* Ge 18:5 Jud 19:5.
-Doubtless the allusion is to hail.— *A.S.
-Aglen.*
+Doubtless the allusion is to hail.— *A. S. Aglen.*

 **Verse 17.** "It is extremely severe", said his sister to Archbishop Leighton one day, speaking of the season.
-The good man only said in reply, "But thou, O God, hast made summer and winter."— *From J.J.
-Pearson's Life of Archbishop Leighton,* 1830.
+The good man only said in reply, "But thou, O God, hast made summer and winter."— *From J. J. Pearson's Life of Archbishop Leighton,* 1830.

 **Verse 18.** *He sendeth out his word, and melteth them.* Israel in the captivity had been icebound, like ships of Arctic voyagers in the Polar Sea; but God sent forth the vernal breeze of his love, and the water flowed, the ice melted, and they were released.
 God turned their captivity, and, their icy chains being melted by the solar beams of God's mercy, they flowed in fresh and buoyant streams, like "rivers of the south", shining in the sun.
 See Ps 126:4.
 So it was on the day of Pentecost.
 The winter of spiritual captivity was thawed and dissolved by the soft breath of the Holy Ghost, and the earth laughed and bloomed with spring tide flowers of faith, love, and joy.— *Christopher Wordsworth.*

-**Verse 19.** Here we see God in compassion bending down, in order to communicate to the deeply fallen son of man something of a blessed secret, of which, without his special enlightenment, the eye would never have seen anything, nor the ear ever have heard.— *J.J.
-Van Oosterzee, on "The Image of Christ."*
+**Verse 19.** Here we see God in compassion bending down, in order to communicate to the deeply fallen son of man something of a blessed secret, of which, without his special enlightenment, the eye would never have seen anything, nor the ear ever have heard.— *J. J. Van Oosterzee, on "The Image of Christ."*

 **Verses 19-20.** If the publication of the law by the ministry of angels to the Israelites were such a privilege that it is reckoned their peculiar treasure— *He hath shewed his statutes unto Israel; he hath not dealt so with any nation* —what is the revelation of the gospel by the Son of God himself?
 For although the law is obscured and defaced since the fall, yet there are some ingrafted notions of it in human nature; but there is not the least suspicion of the gospel.
 The law discovers our misery, but the gospel alone shows the way to be delivered from it.
 If an advantage so great and so precious doth not touch our hearts; and, in possessing it with joy, if we are not sensible of the engagements the Father of mercies hath laid upon us; we shall be the most ungrateful wretches in the world.— *William Bates.*